RKelln/auto_video/README.md

 ### Promo image/video

-You can add a repeating splash/promo image/video interspersed into the video that will play every PROMO_INTERVAL (but only between different artists).
+You can add a repeating splash/promo image/video interspersed into the video that will repeat after at least PROMO_INTERVAL (but only between different artists).